Rustoleum Exterior Oil House Paint

 Rustoleum Exterior Oil House Paint Performance

 Are you considering exterior oil house paints for your next painting project?
 Maybe you want to paint the front handrails?
-Or, I could be other metal surfaces.
+Or, I could be painting on other metal surfaces.

 Most impressively, the product won’t break the bank!
-A Touch of Color most commonly uses this exterior house paint on mailboxes, rod iron, and metal doors.
+We most commonly use this exterior house paint on mailboxes, rod iron, and metal doors.

 We don’t suggest using oil for exterior house painting on surfaces other than metal!
 But why is this product so great for those metal surfaces?